 Improves Your Concentration

-In fact, it is not just concentration that sleep can help.
+It is not just the concentration that sleep can help.
 Productivity and motivate are both factors that are affected by sleep.
-A number of scientific studies have found that sleep can drastically improve the problem-solving skills and mental abilities in both adults and children.
-Furthermore, it was found that good sleep (long sleep) has the largest effect, compared to short sleep which actually impaired mental functioning.
+Several scientific studies have found that sleep can drastically improve the problem-solving skills and mental abilities in both adults and children.
+Furthermore, it was found that good sleep (long sleep) has the largest effect, compared to short sleep which impaired mental functioning.